odimm1128/MoL/README.md

 During the first run the script automatically downloads the official ImageNet pretrained SwiftFormer weights from the authors' Google Drive links into `./pretrained/swiftformer` (override via `--swiftformer-cache-dir`).
+The loader understands both the original authors' checkpoints and the `timm` naming scheme, so the conversion happens automatically with no missing-key warnings.
 These weights seed the frozen backbone, while the MoL gating head is still trained on WM-811K from scratch.

 Notable WM-811K options:

 - `--swiftformer-cache-dir`: location to store/download the SwiftFormer weights.
-- `--limit-per-class`: cap the number of wafers per failure type for quick experiments.
+- `--limit-per-class`: cap the number of wafers per failure type for quick experiments (applies to both `train` and `run` so inference can subsample without loading the entire dataset).
 - `--val-split`: fractional split carved from the filtered dataset (default 0.1).
 - `--no-class-weights`: disable inverse-frequency weighting if you prefer raw CE loss.
 - `--image-size`: resize target fed into the frozen backbone (default 224).
 - `--predictions-csv`: path for the per-sample inference CSV.
+- `--exclude-none`: skip the explicit `['none']` wafers entirely during training or evaluation (the loader already drops truly missing labels such as `[]` / `NaN`).
+- `--amp` / `--device`: opt into mixed precision and select CUDA/CPU explicitly.
+- `--offline-backbone`: skip Google Drive download attempts when bundling your own checkpoints.
 - Unlabeled wafers tagged as `none` remain in the label space for inference, but the training split automatically drops them so they don't influence the weight updates.